Sign in with your Microsoft account, or work or school account

 Work or school account This is the account you were assigned by someone at your organization and it's what you use to sign in and access the Office 365 services in your organization.

-After signing in, store any documents, spreadsheets, presentations, and notebooks you create in the Office Online programs in your OneDrive library.
+After signing in, store any documents, spreadsheets, presentations, and notebooks you create in the Office for the web programs in your OneDrive library.
 You can then share your Office files via a link and work on them with other people in real-time.
 This collaboration feature allows you to work together at the same time and see each other’s changes immediately.

 Think of the Office.com home page as your start screen for online productivity.